 By 1962 the Giants had rebuilt their pitching staff with two new left-handed starters, Billy Pierce and Billy O’Dell.
 They also had a new manager, their former shortstop and captain, Alvin Dark.
 The club hung in close behind the first-place Dodgers all summer.
 On June 17 Sanford beat St. Louis to pull his record above .500 at 7-6.
 He went on to win sixteen straight decisions, never losing throughout July, August, and the first half of September.
 He had added a slider to his arsenal and could throw it consistently for strikes. “[I]t kind of took everybody by surprise, because I had been just a fastball pitcher over the years.”8 But he was not overpowering the competition; he completed only six of 20 starts with a 3.26 ERA during the streak.
 Dark told him to throw as hard as he could for as long as he could and let the relievers do the rest.
 One writer called him “the composer of the Unfinished Symphony.”9 Sanford said, “What a pitcher needs is good luck and a strong bullpen.”10 He ended the season 24-7 with a 3.43 ERA.
 The Giants finished in a first-place tie with the Dodgers after Los Angeles lost its last four games to blow the lead.

-In the first game of the best-of-three playoff, the Giants rocked Sandy Koufax with three runs in the first inning on the way to an 8-0 win behind Pierce’s three-hitter.
+In the first game of the best-of-three playoff, the Giants rocked Sandy Koufax with three runs in just over one inning on the way to an 8-0 win behind Pierce’s three-hitter.
 Sanford, battling a cold, started the second game in the new Dodger Stadium.
-He shut out Los Angeles through five innings as the Giants built a 5-0 lead.
-When he walked the first batter in the sixth, Dark went to the bullpen.
+He shut out Los Angeles through five innings as the Giants held a 5-0 lead into the bottom of the sixth.
+When he walked the first batter in the bottom half, Dark went to the bullpen.
 Stu Miller, Billy O’Dell, and Don Larsen coughed up seven runs (one charged to Sanford) and the Dodgers won, 8-7.
 In the deciding game the Giants rallied for four in the ninth and a 6-4 victory to go to the World Series.